Retail Inventory Management: Definition & 5 Best Practices

-Retail inventory management is stocking products buyers want, pricing and promoting to sell those products profitably, and maintaining stock levels that meet demand without over-purchasing.
+Retail store inventory management is about stocking products buyers want, pricing and promoting to sell those products at a profit, and maintaining stock levels that meet demand without over-purchasing.
 As a retailer, you know that your merchandise is the crux of your business, so creating an accurate and efficient system to manage products will play a huge role in determining your store’s success.

-Here we outline the best practices for retail store inventory management, including the tools to use for your business.
+Here we outline several retail inventory management best practices, including the tools to use for your business.

 1. Understand Retail Store Inventory Metrics

-Before you can start inventory analysis, running promotions, and placing orders, you have to understand the metrics businesses use in retail inventory management.
+Before you can start inventory analysis, running promotions, and placing orders, you have to understand the metrics businesses use for inventory management in retail.

-We recommend using a point-of-sale (POS) system to track these metrics via built-in reporting features and easily monitor them in real time:
+We recommend using a point-of-sale (POS) system to track these metrics via built-in reporting features and easily monitor them in real time.
+Here are two options for POS systems that offer retail inventory reporting tools:

-- Square for Retail: Square is our favorite low-cost cloud-based retail POS system that allows you to get real-time data, review reports, and set inventory alerts so that you never run out of an item.
+- Square for Retail: Square is our top-recommended low-cost cloud-based retail POS system that allows you to get real-time data, review templated or customized reports, and set low-inventory alerts so that you never run out of an item.
+Learn more about Square for Retail.

 - Lightspeed: Lightspeed is a cloud-based POS system that gives you unparalleled inventory control and retail analytics (it’s our top POS inventory software).
-Lightspeed is best for multiple location stores or those with a slightly higher budget.
+Lightspeed is best for stores with multiple locations or businesses with a slightly higher budget.
+Check out our Lightspeed Retail review.

 Alternatively, if you would rather use a spreadsheet, download our free inventory management workbook.
 It will help you track your stock levels so you can calculate the different metrics we outline below.

-Here we will look at some of the most critical metrics in retail store inventory management, how you can calculate them, and what they tell you about your business.
+Here we will look at some of the most critical metrics in small business retail inventory management, how you can calculate them, and what they tell you about your business.

-Keep tabs on your low-stock items for good inventory management.
-You can do this manually by constantly checking your inventory and spotting low-stock products.
-Also, you can track low stocks automatically by using a POS system that sends out alerts at set minimum inventory levels.
+You can track inventory quantities manually by constantly checking your inventory and spotting low-stock products.
+You can also track low stocks automatically by using a POS system that sends out alerts once your inventory reaches levels that you set yourself.
 With both Square and Lightspeed, for example, you can set a low stock threshold, say, at 45 units.
 Then, you would receive notifications to place a reorder when any product reaches 45 units.

 Low-stock alerts often correlate with reorder points.
 The exact level or amount of stock that correlates with your reorder point will depend on demand for the product, production times, shipping speed, and the supply chain.